Use Ancestry ThruLines To Place DNA Matches on Your Tree

 3. Dropdown menus let you view the matches that descend through each branch of the family.

-4. Potential common ancestors (suggested by tree connections) appear in dotted-line boxes.
+Any potential common ancestors (suggested by tree connections) will appear in dotted-line boxes.

 Using Ancestry ThruLines